ylchoo-personal/Engineering-Challenge-iOS/README.md

 At Holmusk we do our best to go the extra mile and as such you would recieve brownie points if
 * your app provides simple analytics such as keeping track of a users diet for the day and providing relevant graphs, animations etc.
 * you use Realm instead of core data
+* you create at least one custom control that uses `IBInspectable` and `IBDesignable`
+* you use  Kimono's API builer (https://www.kimonolabs.com) to extract food related data from MyfitnessPal (https://www.myfitnesspal.com), FatSecrets (http://www.fatsecret.com.sg) or other food websites such as CalorieKing (http://www.calorieking.com).